Institute-of-Biomedical-Sciences/dynamic-cell-culture-drive/docs/assembly/README.md

 ### Description

-Module B contains the secondary mechanisms and interfaces with Module A.
+The rocking motion module contains the secondary mechanisms and interfaces with the rotary module.

 ### Exploded View